-It is proposed to extend the existing dwelling to the rear.
+It is proposed to demolish the existing conservatory and extend the dwelling to the rear.

-The proposals are within influencing distance of a mature, protected Oak and so some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure it is not detrimentally affected during works.
+The proposals are within influencing distance of a mature Magnolia and so some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure it is not detrimentally affected during works.